Mark G. HRANICKA v. CHESAPEAKE SURGICAL, LTD., et al.

 Not all claimants have counsel.
 Perhaps in light of that, the Legislature has directed the Commission to “adopt reasonable and proper regulations to govern the procedures of the Commission, which shall be as simple and brief as reasonably possible.”
 Maryland Code, Labor & Employment Article (“LE“), § 9-701(a) (emphasis added).
 That is easier said than done, as this case illustrates.

 The Commission has adopted an electronic filing system.
 In regulation it portrays that system as one of three alternative ways of filing forms and documents with the Commission.
-COMAR 14.09.01.04.

-In today’s world, and identifying just a few of the myriad of transactions that routinely take place over the Internet, millions of individuals purchase health and motor vehicle insurance, make banking transactions, buy goods and services, apply to colleges, and file tax returns by doing essentially what Mr. Hranicka did in this case — filling out a form on an Internet webpage and then clicking a “submit” or “send” icon.
+In today‘s world, and identifying just a few of the myriad of transactions that routinely take place over the Internet, millions of individuals purchase health and motor vehicle insurance, make banking transactions, buy goods and services, apply to colleges, and file tax returns by doing essentially what Mr. Hranicka did in this case—filling out a form on an Internet webpage and then clicking a “submit” or “send” icon.
 I am not at all surprised that Mr. Hranicka failed to grasp that submitting a claim form to the Commission is not the same thing as filing a claim with the Commission.

-I understand that the Commission, for reasons of its own, prefers claim forms to be submitted both electronically and on paper.
-I concede that a thorough reading of the webpage will eventually lead to the realization — counterintuitive to many individuals in this era of Internet commerce — that “submitting a claim form” is different from “filing a claim” and that, until a signed paper copy of the claim form is received by the Commission, no claim is filed.
+to many individuals in this era of Internet commerce—that “submitting a claim form” is different from “filing a claim” and that, until a signed paper copy of the claim form is received by the Commission, no claim is filed.
 But I am at a loss to understand why the Commission has chosen to bury this critical information in the fine print on its website.

-Chesapeake Surgical, Ltd,., et al. v.
+Chesapeake Surgical, Ltd., et al. v.
 Hranicka, No. 0327 (Sept.
 Term, 2013) (concurring Opinion by Kehoe, J.), at 1-2.

 It appears that, subsequent to the Court of Special Appeals decision and perhaps in light of it, the Commission revised its website to make the instructions concerning the filing of a hard copy of the electronic submission more prominent.

-At the hearing before the Commission in this case, Commissioner Miraglia outlined a very sensible approach under which the date of electronic submission of a claim is considered to be the filing date unless the claimant fails to follow through with the claimant’s signed form and authorization for disclosure of health information.
-This approach is similar to the treatment
+At the hearing before the Commission in this case, Commissioner Miraglia outlined a very sensible approach under which the date of electronic submission of a claim is considered to be the filing date unless the claimant fails to follow through with the claimant‘s signed form and authorization for disclosure of health information.
+This approach is similar to the treatment of electronic submissions under this Court‘s rules for electronic filing in the courts.
+See

-Nothing prevents the Commission from revising its regulations to adopt the approach expressed by Commissioner Miraglia.
-Indeed, it might well help the Commission carry out the General Assembly’s direction to adopt procedures “as simple and brief as reasonably possible.”
+Nothing prevents the Commission from revising its regulations to adopt the approach exрressed by Commissioner Miraglia.
+Indeed, it might well help the Commission carry out the General Assembly‘s direction to adopt procedures “as simple and brief as reasonably possible.”

 Chief Judge BARBERA and Judge GREENE have authorized me to state they join in this opinion.